 Nelson, BC to Creston, BC

-MAIN FEATURES: Ferry Ride, Artisans at Crawford Bay, East Shore of Kootenay Lake and the Glass House
+MAIN FEATURES: Ride on Osprey Ferry, Artisans at Crawford Bay, East Shore of Kootenay Lake and the Glass House

 We will begin this day a little earlier than the rest, so that we can make sure everyone gets on the same ferry.
 It is a fairly easy 22 mile ride to the ferry landing at Balfour.
 There is a delicious bakery, restaurant and other shops to keep you busy.
 The ferry ride is the longest FREE ferry ride in the world and you will find a coffee shop and restrooms on board – sit back and enjoy the ride.
 After unloading on the other side of the lake in Kootenay Bay we have a monster of a climb (see the elevation map and remember our excellent support) before dropping back down into Crawford Bay.
 Here you will find several artisans that are worth stopping at and maybe taking home some of their wares.
 You will find a handweaver (softest garmets and throws), broom maker (think Harry Potter and Fiddler on the Roof), pottery (multiple shops), forge (everyday iron items) and more.
 Well worth the stop.